15th October 2020, Tim Harrington Chairman of the UWB Alliance presents at ASMC on the Future shape of the 6GHz band.

 We are also heavily involved in optimizing spectrum sharing whilst minimizing interference.
 We evangelise coexistence for the expanding Wireless Multiverse and work with members and stakeholders to provide thought leadership on strategies to “make it all work together”.

 The UWB Alliance takes a proactive position to influence regulatory matters in our mission to:

-- Establish Ultra-Wideband (UWB) technology as a significant open standards industry
+- Establish Ultra-Wideband (UWB) technology as a significant open-standards industry

-- Promote 802.15.4 and other standards based UWB technologies
+- Create other evolving standards-based UWB technologies

 Advocate UWB Technology